rakhi786/MS_teams_clone_HUMM/README.md

 - `node app.js`

 # DEMO OF THE APPLICATION
-You can chekc the webapp demo : https://ms-clone123.herokuapp.com/
+You can check the webapp demo : https://ms-clone123.herokuapp.com/

 # ACHIEVING AGILE